andrewdalpino/esm2-function-classifier/README.md

 An Evolutionary-scale Model (ESM) for protein function calling from amino acid sequences.
 Based on the ESM2 architecture and fine-tuned on the [CAFA 5](https://huggingface.co/datasets/andrewdalpino/CAFA5) dataset, this model predicts the gene ontology (GO) subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.

-## Available Models
+## Pretrained Models

-The following pretrained models are available for download on HuggingFace Hub.
+The following pretrained models are available on HuggingFace Hub.

 | Name | Embedding Dim. | Attn.
 Heads | Encoder Layers | Context Length |
 |---|---|---|---|---|